maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ## Error handling

 Some versions of BASIC provide rudimentary error handling using the `TRAP` or `ON ERROR` statements.
-These will be referred to as traps.
+These will both be referred to here as *traps*.
 When a trap is turned on and an error occurs, or is *raised*, instead of printing the error message and stopping the program, execution continues at the indicated line.

 The code at this line is known as an *error handler*.
 A handler allows the program to examine the error and decide how to continue.
 Most dialects also allow the error number to be examined, as well as the line number where the error occurred.
 The dialects differ significantly on the details of how these features are turned on and off, and how the error can be examined and recovered.

-The simple trap concept used in BASIC is subject to many problems.
-Among these is that if an error occurs *in* the handler then it can trap back into itself and cause an infinite loop.
-Additionally, few dialects allow only certain errors to be trapped, it's normally all or nothing.
+The simple trap concept used in BASIC is subject to a number of problems.
+Among these is that if an error occurs *in* the handler, then it can trap back into itself and cause an infinite loop.
+Additionally, few dialects allow only certain errors to be trapped, it's normally all or nothing, which means the handler has to be very generic.

-### [`TRAP`,`ON ERROR`,`ONERR`] {*aexp*}
+The error numbers in RetroBASIC default to those from Commodore BASIC as it is likely the most common dialect of the era based on units sold.
+Thus, a syntax error is number 21, and the table of numbers from any Commodore reference manual will be useful.
+The only notable difference is that file-related errors

+Commodore BASIC 3.5 and later uses two variables, `EL` and `EN`, for "error line" and "error number", respectively.
+These can be used in the handlers to examine or print out information about the error.
+Unfortunately, using these variables means programs from any other dialect, including the vast majority of Commodore programs, will have problems if they use these otherwise normal variable names.
+RetroBASIC implements these as functions rather than variables, which will cause a syntax error if you attempt to set their values, better indicating a problem in the code.

+### {`TRAP`|`ON ERROR`|`ONERR`} [*aexp*]

 When any of these statements is encountered in a program, the *aexp* is evaluated, converted to a line number, and then stored for future reference.
 If an error occurs any time after the statement is encountered, execution will jump to the line number in *aexp*.
 If that line number does not exist, an error will be printed and execution will stop.

 The method of turning the trap off differs across dialects.
-In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,676 does the same, and in Applesoft one has to `POKE 216,0`.
+In Commodore BASIC, one uses `TRAP` with no parameter, in Atari BASIC any number above 32,767 does the same, and in Applesoft one has to `POKE 216,0`.
 In RetroBASIC, traps are turned off with an empty parameter or any expression that evaluates to zero or a negative value.

-### `RESUME` {`NEXT`|*aexp*|}
+### `RESUME` [`NEXT`, *aexp*, ]

 When a handler is complete, `RESUME` is used to return to the code.
 If there are no parameters, it will return to the line where the error occurred.
 Using `NEXT` modifies this to return to the statement after the error, in the case that there is more than one statement on the line.
 If *aexp* is provided, it performs the equivalent of a `GOTO`.

+### `RAISE` *aexp*

+Causes an error to be raised with the error number *aexp*.
+Generally used for testing purposes.

+### `EL`{`()`}

+Returns the line number where the last error occurred. `RESUME` resets this to 0.

+### `EN`{`()`}

+Returns the error number for the last error. `EN` is often used as the input to `ERR$`. `RESUME` resets this to 0.

 ### `ERR$(`*aexp*`)`

 Returns a string with the error message for a given error number.

+### Example:

+The following code illustrates a typical handler system using all of the functionality above:

+    100 TRAP 2000
+    105 PAUSE 120
+    110 RAISE 21:PRINT " ...
+CONTINUED"
+    120 END
+    2000 REM TRAP CATCH-UP ROUTINE
+    2010 PRINT ER(); ERR$(ER()) " ERROR IN LINE" EL() "!"
+    2020 RESUME NEXT

+This program starts by setting a trap, pausing for two seconds, and then raising a syntax error, error 21.
+That causes it to jump into the handler at line 2000, which prints the error number, string and line, and then pick up execution where it left off.